-This was a huge win for women in the wage equality war.
-Now, as long as a woman files an EEOC charge within 180 days of the last paycheck, in which she was discriminated against, she can reach back at least two years from that date in order to recover the difference in pay between her and her male counterparts.
+The Paycheck Fairness Restoration Act was a huge win for women in the wage equality war.
+Now, as long as a woman files an EEOC charge within 180 days of the last paycheck, in which she was discriminated against, she can reach back at least two years from that date in order to recover the difference in back pay between her and her male counterparts.
 In some situations, even three years.

 Gender Wage Discrimination

 Companies are not going to fix the problems by themselves.
 These companies are padding their profits to the tune of 22 cents on the dollar to what they’re paying men.
 They are saving in what they are paying women, and that’s just wrong.

 Here at Van Kampen Law, we feel compelled to do our part to fix this problem and we have all the tools that we need.
-We want to be filing these wage discrimination suits.
-Van Kampen Law we want to help close this wage gap that we’ve just been struggling with for decades.
+We want to be filing North Carolina wage discrimination lawsuits.